 Child Custody Services

-The Child Custody Services Office deals with the Court custody process regarding legal and physical custody of minor children between parents, grandparents, and third parties.
+The Child Custody Services Office conducts mediations and hearings regarding legal and physical custody of minor children between parents, grandparents, and third parties.

 - Our office cannot provide legal advice regarding custody cases.
 If you are in need of legal advice regarding your case, please contact an attorney.

 - The Child Custody Services Office is not a filing office.
 Complaints, motions, pleadings, and other documents should be filed with the Prothonotary or the Court Administrator's Office, as appropriate.

 - Parties are only permitted to speak with the mediator or hearing officer assigned to their case during scheduled mediation conferences and hearings.
 The mediators/hearing officers cannot provide legal advice to parties.